bbatsov/emacsredux/_posts/2013-03-28-indent-defun.markdown

 This function should work in all properly written major programming modes.

-Why would you want to use `indent-defun` instead of `indent-region-or-buffer`?
+Why would you want to use `er-indent-defun` instead of `er-indent-region-or-buffer`?
 Pretty simple - indenting huge buffers can take quite a while and you might want to save a bit of time if you know that a buffer's indentation is correct pretty much everywhere else.